masak/farm/README.md

     1 sheep   <=> 1 small dog
     1 cow     <=> 1 big dog

-Any exchange may be struck, as long as the total worth of the animals exchanged is the same.
+An exchange may be struck as long as the total worth of the animals exchanged is the same.
 For example, 2 pigs, 1 sheep, and 6 rabbits may be exchanged for 1 cow (and vice versa).
+The following deals are allowed: one animal for one animal (for example 1 sheep against 1 small dog), one animal for many animals (for example 1 cow against 3 pigs), many animals for one (2 sheep against 1 pig).
+However, many animals for many (for example 2 sheep and 5 pigs against 2 cows) isn't allowed even when (as in this case) the total worth of the animals exchanged is equal.

 If the exchange is with the stock, and the stock has fewer animals of some kind (for example 3 cows) than the amount desired (for example 4 cows), the lower amount